 You can see the most important information about a rule on the overview form.

 To obtain an overview of a rule

-- 1. Select the Identity Audit | Rules category.
+- 1. In the Manager, select the Identity Audit > Rules category.

 - 2. Select the rule in the result list.

 - 3. Select the Shelf overview task.